blainehansen/postgres_migrator/README.md

 - Allow running migrations only up to a certain version. `postgres_migrator` will always apply all available unapplied migrations.
 If you don't want to apply some migrations, move them to a different folder or change their extension to something other than `.sql`.
 - Figure out database diffs itself, but instead uses the well-establised [`migra`](https://github.com/djrobstep/migra) under the hood.

+## SSL/TLS Support

+`postgres_migrator` automatically handles SSL connections when required by your PostgreSQL server.
+It maintains backward compatibility by attempting non-SSL connections first, then falling back to SSL if needed (with self-signed certificates accepted).

 # Example

 If your `schema` directory contains a sql file like this: